This post contains disturbing images, references to traumatic events, and non-medical discussion of anxiety disorder.

 I'd post it on Twitter and insert myself into the conversation stream based on Other's videos.
 I thought this would be viral-worthy Content™ that would boost my self-promotion and personal branding.
 Remix culture, baby!

 Gross.
-(Oh hey, subscribe to my newsletter below!
+(Oh, hey, subscribe to my newsletter below!

-If I'm being more gracious to myself, in my pre-dawn anxiety, I thought objective media forensics would help me find answers and let me just ride through this.
+If I'm more gracious to myself, in my pre-dawn anxiety, I thought objective media forensics would help me find answers and let me just ride through this.

 I thought I might be able to analyze the vantage points in the video.
-The difference between the flash and the sonic shockwave might give a hint of distance from epicenter.
+The difference between the flash and the sonic shockwave might give a hint of distance from the epicenter.

 I could locate on a map where the video was shot.